sysoppl/Cities-Skylines-heightmap-generator/README.md

 - takes a 18 x 18 km square from a map
 - can produce png and raw images (use raw for highest accuracy)

+## How to
+- If you want to download RAW file, just download as you enter the website.
+- If you want to download PNG file, you need to add ?debug=1 to your URL ( https://cs.heightmap.skydark.pl/?debug=1 )
+- If you want to download PNG file without grid, you need to add ?debug=1&nogrid=1 to your URL ( https://cs.heightmap.skydark.pl/?debug=1&nogrid=1 )

 ## Tools needed
 Visual studio code or the editor of your choice.